What would an extra $100,000 mean for you, your family and your dreams? How could that kind of money change your life?

 1. Pay $500 Extra on Your Mortgage Each Month

-By paying an extra $500 toward the principal balance on your mortgage every month you automatically – without even accounting for real estate growth – increase your net worth by $30,000 over a 5-year time span.
+However, by paying an extra $500 toward the principal balance on your mortgage every month you automatically – without even accounting for real estate growth or interest savings – increase your net worth by $30,000 over a 5-year time span.

-Take advantage of this simple, yet powerful strategy, that comes from paying off your mortgage early and you’ll increase your net worth by tens of thousands of dollars in a relatively short period of time.
-Are you worried about the tax write-offs that come with mortgage interest?
-Put the money you were paying in mortgage interest toward a worthwhile charitable cause instead and get that same tax write-off by doing good for a cause you believe in.
+Take advantage of this simple, yet powerful strategy that comes from paying off your mortgage early.
+You’ll increase your net worth by tens of thousands of dollars in a relatively short period of time.
+Are you worried about losing the tax write-offs that come with mortgage interest?
+Put the money you were paying in mortgage interest toward a worthwhile charitable cause.
+You’ll get the same write-off and help support a cause you believe in.

 2. Increase Your Savings Rate

-Increasing your savings rate really isn’t as difficult as it seems to be for most people, yet the average American puts less than 5% of their income into a savings account.
+Increasing your savings rate isn’t as difficult as it seems to be for most people.
+However, the average American puts less than 5% of their income into a savings account.
 Rule number one for increasing your monthly savings rate is simple:

 Pay Yourself First

-After you develop a habit of setting aside a certain percentage of your paycheck into savings each week, you can increase your savings rate even further by implementing a challenge everything budget, which will help you to decrease expenses wherever possible and give you hundreds in extra cash to put into savings or investments.
-Some realistic tips for cutting expenses and increasing your savings rate can include:
+After you develop a habit of setting aside a certain percentage of your paycheck into savings each week, you can take other steps to increase your savings rate even further.
+Start by implementing a challenge everything budget, which will help you to decrease expenses wherever possible and give you hundreds in extra cash to put into savings or investments.
+Some practical tips for cutting expenses and increasing your savings rate can include: